A-Bloom/CARLA_LiDAR_RL.py/README.md

 Other dependencies are listed in requirements.txt and can be installed with: `pip install -r requirements.txt`

 Installing torch with GPU abilities is extremely finicky.
-If it can't be installed from the requirements.txt follow the instructions from [PyTorch](https://pytorch.org/get-started/locally/).
+If it can't be installed from the requirements.txt follow these instructions from [PyTorch](https://pytorch.org/get-started/locally/).
 Then delete the torch line and pip the requirements.txt again.
 When you launch the ControlPanel check to make sure that it prints 'Stable Baselines3 running on cuda' because running on CPU will increase training time significantly.

 Launch the Carla server before running anything else.

 Set up ControlPanel.py with the hyperparameters you want and run it directly.

 ### The Code: